yvan-lengwiler/Finance-Uni/week3/readme.md

 # Week 3: Topic ...
-Files for exercised of week 3.
+Files for exercises of week 3.